jotaro0010/pyanisort/README.md

 pyAniSort is a command line utility that will sort and rename anime video files into folders separated by the name of the series.

+I made this as a way to practice python.
+Filename matching is not the most accurate and it will overwrite existing files without asking for confirmation.
+I plan on rewriting the program eventually so I will not be doing any more updates.

 ## Installation
 Link to PyPI page: https://pypi.python.org/pypi/pyAniSort
 There is also a windows installation binary if you don't want to install pip.